NBISweden/workshop-mlbiostatistics/precourse.md

 - Upload your photo.
 Edit your profile.
 Introduce yourself in the "sayHi" stream
 - And feel free to start the conversation going under "prelim-math" while you're doing your pre-course homework

-#### What to bring <a name="whattobring"></a>
+#### What to bring (have) <a name="whattobring"></a>
-- bring your own laptop with the below R and R-Studio installations
+- a laptop with R and R-Studio installations (see below)
-- have a working web camera and a quiet space to take the course from
+- a working web camera and a quiet space to take the course from
+- solutions (or attempts) to the exercises (see above Pre-course homework)
-- have a pen and paper to write on
+- a pen and paper to write on
-- do not forget a positive attitude
+- a positive attitude

-#### R, R-Studio and Rmd <a name="R"></a>
+#### R, R-Studio, R-packages and Rmd <a name="R"></a>

-During the course we will run scripts locally on laptops using `R` (programming language) and `R-Studio` (editor).
+- During the course we will run scripts locally on laptops using `R` (programming language) and `R-Studio` (editor).
 We  will write scripts in using R markdown files (.Rmd), a files that include both an easy-to-write plain text that can also contain chunks of embedded R code.

 ##### R